Canonical decompositions for Poincar\'e duality pairs: Enclosing properties of Annulus-Torus Decompositions

 \section{Enclosing properties of Annulus-Torus Decompositions}

-Let $G$ denote any almost finitely presented group which has no nontrivial almost invariant subsets over $VPC\ $subgroups of length less than $n$.
-Recall that $\mathcal{F}_{n,n+1}$ denotes the family of all nontrivial almost invariant subsets of $G$ which are over $VPCn$ subgroups and of all $n$--canonical almost invariant subsets of $G$ which are over $VPC(n+1)$ subgroups.
-The decomposition $\Gamma_{n,n+1}$ of $G$ is the reduced regular neighbourhood of $\mathcal{F}_{n,n+1}$, and its $V_{0}$--vertices correspond to the cross connected components of $\mathcal{F}_{n,n+1}$.
-Its properties are described in Theorem \ref{JSJforVPCoftwolengths}.
+Let $G$ denote any almost finitely presented group which has no nontrivial almost invariant subsets over $VPC(<n)\ $subgroups.
+Recall that $\mathcal{F} _{n,n+1}$ denotes the family of equivalence classes of all nontrivial almost invariant subsets of $G$ which are over $VPCn$ subgroups and of equivalence classes of all $n$--canonical almost invariant subsets of $G$ which are over $VPC(n+1)$ subgroups.
+The decomposition $\Gamma_{n,n+1}$ of $G$ is the reduced algebraic regular neighbourhood of $\mathcal{F}_{n,n+1}$, and its $V_{0} $--vertices correspond to the cross connected components of $\mathcal{F} _{n,n+1}$.
+Some of its properties are described in Theorem \ref{JSJforVPCoftwolengths}.
 For brevity, we will denote $\mathcal{F}_{n,n+1}$ by ${\mathcal{F}}$ in the rest of this section.
-In the case when $(G,\partial G)$ is a $PD(n+2)$ pair, we will also consider the family ${\mathcal{F}^{\prime}}$ of all nontrivial almost invariant subsets of $G$ which are over $VPCn$ subgroups together with all nontrivial almost invariant subsets of $G$ which are over $VPC(n+1)$ subgroups and are adapted to {$\partial G$}.
+In the case when $(G,\partial G)$ is a $PD(n+2)$ pair, we will also consider the family ${\mathcal{F} ^{\prime}}$ of equivalence classes of all nontrivial almost invariant subsets of $G$ which are over $VPCn$ subgroups together with equivalence classes of all nontrivial almost invariant subsets of $G$ which are over $VPC(n+1)$ subgroups and are adapted to {$\partial G$}.
 Note that, by Lemma \ref{aisetovernon-orblesubgroupisnotadaptedtodG}, nontrivial almost invariant subsets of $G$ which are over $VPC(n+1)$ subgroups and are adapted to {$\partial G$ are dual to essential tori in }$(G,\partial G)$.
 Thus from the topological point of view, it seems very natural to consider the family $\mathcal{F}^{\prime}$.
 However, one obvious reason why our theory in \cite{SS2} discusses algebraic regular neighbourhoods of $\mathcal{F} =\mathcal{F}_{n,n+1}$ rather than $\mathcal{F}^{\prime}$ is that, for general groups, there is no analogue of $\mathcal{F}^{\prime}$.
 Another reason is that elements of $\mathcal{F}^{\prime}-{\mathcal{F}}$ need not be $n$--canonical and our methods in \cite{SS2} cannot handle this situation.
-In this section, we will show that $\mathcal{F}$ is contained in $\mathcal{F}^{\prime}$ (Corollary \ref{FiscontainedinF'}) and that $\mathcal{F}$ and $\mathcal{F} ^{\prime}$ have the same reduced regular neighbourhoods (Theorem \ref{FandF'havesameregnbhds}).
+In this section, we will show that $\mathcal{F}$ is contained in $\mathcal{F}^{\prime}$ (Corollary \ref{FiscontainedinF'}) and that $\mathcal{F}$ and $\mathcal{F} ^{\prime}$ have the same reduced algebraic regular neighbourhoods (Theorem \ref{FandF'havesameregnbhds}).
 This technical result will be used in section \ref{proofofmaintheorem} of this paper in a crucial way.
 It is the algebraic analogue of the situation discussed in the second paragraph of section \ref{preliminaries}, with $\Gamma_{n,n+1}$ being the algebraic analogue of $AT(M)$, the family $\mathcal{F}^{\prime}$ being the algebraic analogue of the family of all essential annuli and tori in $M$, and the family $\mathcal{F}$ being the algebraic analogue of the family of all essential annuli in $M$ together with those essential tori in $M$ which do not cross any essential annulus in $M$.